stevenjgibbons/statphase2slowvec/README.md

 Station_Name   Phase_Name   Station_Lat  Station_Lon

-together with a reference coordingate for the source, and it will write out a file containing the corresponding lines
+together with a reference coordinate for the source, and it will write out a file containing the corresponding lines